Chronic Pericarditis

 Fatigue occurs because the abnormal pericardium interferes with the heart's pumping action, so that the heart cannot pump enough blood to meet the body's needs.

 Other common symptoms are accumulation of fluid in the abdomen (ascites) and in the legs (edema).
-Sometimes fluid accumulates in the space between the two layers of the pleura, the membranes covering the lungs (a condition called pleural effusion).
+Sometimes fluid accumulates in the space between the 2 layers of the pleura, the membranes covering the lungs (a condition called pleural effusion).
 Chronic pericarditis does not usually cause pain.

 Sometimes the inflammation occurs without symptoms.